Azure-Samples/Cognitive-Services-Voice-Assistant/clients/csharp-dotnet-core/voice-assistant-test-generator/README.md

 The Voice Assistant Test Generator (VATG) is a tool used to generate test files for the [Voice Assistant Test tool](../voice-assistant-test) (VAT).

 Currently the VAT uses a json format that can be hard to edit en masse.
 This tool makes editing and creating the tests much easier.
 The input to this application will be a tab separated text file and the output will be a properly formatted test file used as input to the VAT.
+Currently this only supports text inputs to be sent as a message activity and does not support specifying wav files or custom activities.
+Only single turn tests are supported.

 ## Building the code